-- Western Canadian Spill Services Ltd. (WCSS) Oil Spill Contingency Manuals - Manuals specific to responding to oil spills in the WCSS defined areas and zones. - Emergency Response Assistance Canada (ERAC) - A generic ERAC manual that outlines their response protocol and expectations from the licensee. - Plains has ERAP numbers specific to each mode of transportation (truck, rail and commercial) that are specific to the products that PMC handles, stores and transports. - Refer to SECTION 8.7 Emergency Response Assistance Canada (ERAC). - Industrial Wildfire Control Plans - Identifies manned locations that fall within identified Alberta Wildlife Management Areas and includes (not limited to): - Number of personnel on-site, length of time on-site (minimum 4 hours per day), response equipment and safety equipment - Plains has developed a GIS based alert system for impinging wildfires that is linked to the PINS process.
+- Western Canadian Spill Services Ltd. (WCSS) Oil Spill Contingency Manuals - Manuals specific to responding to oil spills in the WCSS defined areas and zones.
+Emergency Response Assistance Canada (ERAC) - A generic ERAC manual that outlines their response protoc - A generic ERAC manual that outlines their response protocol and expectations from the licensee. - Plains has ERAP numbers specific to each mode of transportation (truck, rail and commercial) that are specific to the products that PMC handles, stores and transports.
+Refer to SECTION 8.7 Emergency Response Assistance Canada (ERAC). - Industrial Wildfire Control Plans - Identifies manned locations that fall within identified Alberta Wildlife Management Areas and includes (not limited to): - Number of personnel on-site, length of time on-site (minimum 4 hours per day), response equipment and safety equipment - Plains has developed a GIS based alert system for impinging wildfires that is linked to the PINS process.